MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

    ```

-1. Update `on_message_activity` to query your knowledge base for an answer.
+1. Next, in **bot.py**, update `on_message_activity` to query your knowledge base for an answer.
 Pass each user input to your QnA Maker knowledge base, and return the first QnA Maker response to the user.

    **bot.py**